CTSRD-CHERI/CHERI-Litmus/README.md

 to run on an RTL simulator in reasonable time, simplifying debugging.

-On the downside, the random perturbations due to OS background activities, which can surely affect the observable behaviours, are no longer present.
+On the downside, the random perturbations due to OS background activities, which can affect the observable behaviours, are no longer present.
 Improving variability in CHERI-Litmus is a topic for future work.